 How do solve a problem?
 Are you cool under fire?
 Engineers and their desire for black and white answers too often fixate on a finite solution.
 Technical managers care less about a concrete answer and more about how a candidate thinks to arrive at that answer.

 I was once asked “What pound rating would you choose for a flange under 300psi of pressure and 200 degrees Fahrenheit?”
 It is a terrible question that amounts to trivia.
 A much better technical question is “What dictates flange thickness and can you give some common ratings?”

 Caught a bit off-guard, I paused, winced slightly, smiled, and tentatively said, “Man, I can’t remember, I need a sizing chart in front of me so I can read off the temperature and pressure and choose one accordingly.”
 The answer wasn’t there, but familiarity, confidence, and humility bled through in that single answer.
 I got the job.

 By contrast, I was interviewing an electrical designer and he was stumbling over the NEC code as it pertained to equipment spacing.
-When pressed by my colleague for more detail he tersely stated, “I wasn’t required to learn this at my job” and subsequently fell silent.
-The candidate sent a clear signal: he would do what was required at his job and no more.
+When pressed by my colleague for more detail he tersely stated, “I wasn’t required to learn this at my job” and fell silent.
+The candidate sent a clear signal: he would do the basic requirements at his job and nothing more.